Snorkel with these playful creatures at Duiker Island – and enjoy 50% off.

 - motion-sickness tablets (if needed)

 Good to know

-- Guests can choose to accompany the boat trip and view the seals from the boat, rather than participate in the snorkelling, in which case the cost will be R600 rather than R900.
+- Guests can choose to view the seals from the boat rather than snorkell.

-- The minimum age is ten for seal snorkelling, and six to view from the boat with a parent present.
+- The minimum age for seal snorkelling is 10 years, and six years to view from the boat with a parent present.